Snoring, Sleep Apnoea And How Your Dentist Can Help

 How We Can Help

-At Corinna Dental, two of our dentists, Dr Chris Hardwicke and Dr Geraldine Ash, have taken the advanced training necessary to assist local Sleep and Respiratory Physicians in providing treatment for people with OSA.
-You can read about their qualifications here.
+At Corinna Dental, Dr Chris Hardwicke has taken the advanced training necessary to assist local Sleep and Respiratory Physicians in providing treatment for people with OSA.
+You can read about Dr Chris’s qualifications here.

 We’ve got more information about our treatments for snoring and OSA on this page: Anti-Snoring Device.

 If snoring or sleep apnoea is a problem for you or any of your household members, call us today so we can discuss some possible solutions with you.